msurdi/tcache/README.md

   - The cached version of _env_ is older than 1 day

-        $ pcache -p env -k $(md5 -q requirements.txt) -r 1d -- pip install -r requirements.txt --root=env
+        $ tcache -p env -k $(md5 -q requirements.txt) -r 1d -- pip install -r requirements.txt --root=env

-By default cached directory trees are stored in $HOME/.pcache, this can be changed with the -c option.
+By default cached directory trees are stored in $HOME/.tcache, this can be changed with the -c option.

-Please, run `pcache --help` for further details and usage examples.
+Please, run `tcache --help` for further details and usage examples.